bandari-thiru/Project_3/README.md

    To get started with BizCardX Data Extraction, follow the steps below:

 - Install the required libraries using the pip install command.
-Streamlit, mySQLite.connector, pandas, easyocr.
+Streamlit, SQLite.connector, pandas, easyocr.

       pip install [Name of the library]